harmlessgoose/cv/README.md

   - Transitioned all customer-facing app screens to a new design and architecture, implementing and testing all provided designs.

 Additional Contributions:
-  - Initiated and implemented improvements to internal dev tooling
+  - Improved internal dev tooling.
-  - Created and maintained documentation (Flex 101).
+  - Created and maintained internal documentation.
-  - Proactively organized meetings and support for newer engineers going through the Makers program.
+  - Proactively organized meetings and support for newer engineers coming through the Makers Bootcamp.

 **_Technologies used:_** Go, JavaScript, React, SQL/BigQuery, NSQ/Firehose, Cassandra, GraphQL, CircleCI, Contentful.
 <br><br>